-The Intel® International Science and Engineering Fair® (Intel ISEF) is the world’s largest high school science competition, where more than 1,500 high school students from over 70 countries compete for over $3 million annually.
+The Intel® International Science and Engineering Fair® (Intel ISEF) is the world’s largest high school science competition, where more than 1,500 high school students from more than 70 countries compete for over $4 million in prizes annually.
 The Intel ISEF is a program of Society for Science & the Public, the nonprofit publisher of Science News for Kids.

 Also check out our Facebook page for additional photos, videos, links and more.

 Science News for Kids stories on Intel ISEF:

 - Smile!
 Dimples boost your mileage

 - A warming life jacket

 - Flagging loose bolts

 - Teen designs device that could almost double the life of airplane tires

 - Winners of the 2012 Intel ISEF show the promise of science for improving the world

 - Don’t listen to advice, and other advice from Nobel laureates